 It's inevitable that kids will end up using the internet - either at home, at school, or both.
 While it's potentially a fantastic tool for research and information, it can also be a two-way portal: it can bring harmful images and ideas to children, and it can enable them to share private information with strangers.
 Following you will find some suggestions for keeping kids safe online.

 Most of us use Google or Yahoo search on a regular basis, and that means our children (whether in the home or at school) are probably using those search engines too.
 You probably know that they both have a "Safe Search" feature that filters out adult-oriented websites and images.
-But, there are loopholes in Safe Search that let inappropriate things slip through.
+This option should always be turned on in homes where children are searching online.

 The rise of social media has given kids places to go online where they can interact with friends and play games.
 A lot - maybe most - of what takes places at these sites, especially Facebook, is good.
 But there is some bad.

 Children can be solicited by strangers online, or asked to reveal personal information, or be exposed to harmful or inappropriate content.
 What's a parent to do?